tanishiking/bazel-presentation/slides.md

 <!--
-The first thing we should take a look in Bazel workspace is a `WORKSPACE` file As I mentioned, the `WORKSPACE` file contains the external dependencies In this example, we download a rules_scala which is a Bazel build rule for Scala.
+The first thing we should take a look in Bazel workspace is a `WORKSPACE` file

+`WORKSPACE` file contains the external dependencies
+In this example, we download a rules_scala which is a Bazel build rule for Scala. and do some primary settings for rules_scala

+if you see the whole things, it looks puzzle but

-And also we can see, some settings like Scala version but basically this is just copy and pasted from `rules_scala`'s instruction -->
+basically this is just copy and pasted from `rules_scala`'s instruction don't worry

+by setting WORSPACE file, we're ready to start bazel project -->

 ---